Israel–Lebanon relations: Maritime border dispute

 In 2010, Israel discovered massive deposits of natural gas off its coast in the Mediterranean Sea.
 While Israel's find is within its territorial exclusive economic zone, the dispute stems from the possibility that the gas field spans to Lebanon's boundary.
 A general principle in such a situation is the rule of capture where each side is permitted to lift as much as it can on its side.
 Israel has already started exploration and construction on its side, while Lebanese authorities have not yet officially demarcated its exclusive economic zone or initiated a process of attracting bids for exploration rights.

 Lebanese Energy Minister Gebran Bassil warned that Lebanon would not allow Israel or any company "serving Israeli interests" to drill gas "that is in our territory".
 Beirut had previously warned the American Noble Energy company not to approach its territory.
 In response, Israeli Infrastructure Minister Uzi Landau warned Lebanon that Israel was willing to use force to protect the gas reserves discovered off its shores.

 U.S.-mediated negotiations hosted by the UN over the dispute began October 12, 2020.
 These negotiations led to an agreement resolving the Israeli–Lebanese maritime border dispute, signed on October 27, 2022.

+Legal status and travel restrictions

+Israeli law enforcement treats Lebanon as an "enemy state".
+Israeli citizens or any other person who holds any passport bearing stamps, visas, or seals issued by Israel are strictly prohibited from entry to Lebanon and may be subject to arrest or detention for further inspection.

+Public opinion

+In 2008, a Pew Research Center survey found that negative views concerning Jews were most common in Lebanon, with 97% of Lebanese having unfavorable opinion of Jews.
+In a 2011 survey again by the Pew Research Center, the Muslim-majority Middle Eastern countries polled held strongly negative views of Jews, only 3% of Lebanese reported having a positive view of Jews.